 Traps should be placed where the rats are.
 Look for signs of nesting, gnawing, and droppings.
 Place the traps right up against the wall in secluded areas where rats are seeking shelter and along the runways and trails the rats are traveling.

 Unlike mice, rats are fearful of new things, so they are most likely to avoid a new trap set in their path.
-If they happen to set it off (but brushing by, sniffing the bait, etc.) without getting caught, they will never come back.
-Because of this, it is best to place unset, baited traps first.
+If they happen to set it off (by brushing by, sniffing the bait, etc.) without getting caught, they will never come back.
+Due to this, it is best to place unset, baited traps first.
 Then when the rats get used to them being there, put new bait in the traps and set the triggers.

 Rats are nocturnal creatures, so they are most active from dusk 'til dawn.